intelliot/rippled/src/ripple/app/misc/FeeEscalation.md

 single-signed transaction (eg. Payment, Account Set, Offer Create, etc) that requires a fee.

-In the future, there may be other transaction types that require more (or less) work for rippled to process.
-Those transactions may have a higher (or lower) base fee, requiring a correspondingly higher (or lower) fee to get into the same position as a reference transaction.
+There are other transaction types that may have a higher base fee, particularly in cases where the transaction is likely to require more work for `rippled` to process.
+These transactions require a correspondingly higher fee to achieve the same position as a reference transaction.

 ### Consensus Health